charles-uno/mtg-model-golang/README.md

 go run main.go
 ```

+## Mulligans

+The computer is too good at mulligans.
+It basically looks at its seven, six, and five in parallel and keeps whichever it likes best.
+This leads to some non-human play patterns.
+The logic is in there for Vancouver mulligans, but it's currently turned off.

 ## Shuffling

 Shuffling is a problem, so the model doesn't do it.
 Playing all possible lines exhaustively means the computer will always find the optimal sequence of plays.
 But shuffling to blind-draw the optimal card isn't luck or skill -- it's cheating.